ZaraKinneen/random-beer-app/README.md

 # Random Beer App ![Beer Logo](/public/favicon.ico)

-This is a simple web app using [BreweryDB](https://www.brewerydb.com/) which allows a user to get a random beer and its brewery details.
+This is a simple responsive web app using [BreweryDB](https://www.brewerydb.com/) which allows a user to get a random beer and its brewery details.

 ## Running the Application